rl404/MAL-Scraper/README.md

     - Manga
     - Charater (from anime and manga)
     - People (voice actor, author, staff, etc)
+- Get list of anime or manga of selected
+    - Studio/producer
+    - Magazine
+    - Genre
 - Get list of character and staff involved in an anime or manga
 - Get result of searching (pagination supported)
     - Anime